 Any excess of the cost of the business combination over the acquirer's interest in the net fair value of the identifiable assets and liabilities is recognised as goodwill.
-If the net fair value of the identifiable assets and liabilities exceeds the cost of the business combination, the excess is recognised separately on the face of the consolidated statement of financial position immediately below goodwill.
+If the net fair value of the identifiable assets and liabilities exceeds the cost of the business combination, the excess is recognised separately on the face of the Consolidated Statement of Comprehensive Income and the Consolidated Statement of Financial Position immediately below goodwill.

-On 19 March 2021, Guernsey Post Limited acquired 100% of the ordinary share capital of Shoal Bay Holdings Limited for a total consideration of \pounds 4.9m paid in cash, \pounds 0.25m of which being deferred until September 2021.
+On 19 March 2021, Guernsey Post Limited acquired 100% of the ordinary share capital of Shoal Bay Holdings Limited for a total consideration of £4.9m paid in cash.